 Can something really be in two places at once?

 It seems like the dream of science-fiction enthusiasts everywhere – the idea that objects can be in two places at once, performing two different tasks at the same time.
-Watch our video to see Professor Ben Murdin discuss this mind-bending theory and the race to build the world’s first quantum computer.
+Professor Ben Murdin discussed this mind-bending theory and the race to build the world’s first quantum computer.

 In the fifth instalment of Surrey's Alf Adams Lecture series, Professor Ben Murdin, head of Surrey’s Photonics and Quantum Sciences Group, explains the ideas behind quantum computing - and what it might mean for the future of technology.